 N.C.
 105 Improvements Photo Gallery

-Three citizens’ informational workshops were held to present details of the project to the local communities.
-The August 2011 newsletter provided some preliminary information about the project (Sections A and B).
+Three public meetings were held to present details of the project to the local communities.
+The August 2011 newsletter (see below) provided some preliminary information about the project (Sections A and B from Linville to Boone).

 Project Development Process

 The N.C.
 105 Improvement Project uses federal funds.
 Any agency that proposes a project involving federal funds must comply with the National Environmental Policy Act.
 NEPA is a law that requires federally funded projects to consider the environmental impacts of their proposals.
 A major part of the NEPA process is the preparation of an environmental document.
 An environmental assessment (EA) will be prepared for this project.

 Project Development Engineer